rlogger/simple-tag-objectives/docs/ENVIRONMENT.md

 sides observe the 3 nearest lava discs `(dx, dy, radius)`; the prey also sees its 10 nearest uncollected resources `(dx, dy)`.

-At the v5 defaults, lava is -100/step for the risk-averse predator and 0 for every other agent (`lava_penalty=100`, `base_lava_penalty=0`, `prey_lava_penalty=0`).
-The episode ends at the first capture (any predator) or at 100 steps; survival time to first capture is the headline metric.
+At the current defaults, lava is -100/step for the risk-averse predator and 0 for every other agent (`lava_penalty=100`, `base_lava_penalty=0`, `prey_lava_penalty=0`).
+The episode ends at the first capture (any predator) or at 100 steps; survival time to first capture is a primary behavior metric.

 ## Extension point 1: new predator objectives